Can TMJ Cause Brain Fog?

 – Difficulty opening your mouth all the way

 If you or someone you love is experiencing brain fog as a result of TMJ disorder, trust the sleep specialists at Koala® Centers For Sleep & TMJ Disorders to help you find relief.
-We serve patients from all across the United States, and currently have seven locations: one in El Paso, TX; one in Wausau, WI; one in Kansas City, MO; one in Mishawaka, IN; one in Lafayette, IN; one in Bloomington, IL; and one in Peoria – Dunlap, IL.
+We serve patients from all across the United States, and currently have seven locations: one in El Paso, TX; one in Wausau, WI; one in Kansas City, MO; one in Mishawaka, IN; one in Bloomington, IL; and one in Peoria – Dunlap, IL.
 Schedule an appointment at any of our locations today to receive top-level care from experienced TMJ disorder specialists.
 We look forward to serving you!